Nezer-Ekunke/technical-writing/clnosorr6000409lccpc4bmbs.md

             </div>
 ```

-Below are flex properties that are directed to the Flexbox container;
+Below are flex properties that are directed to the Flexbox container:

 ### **1)    Flexbox direction**